surma/surma.dev/content/things/portrait-mode.md

 <figure>
   <img src="./depth-of-field.jpg" width="1280" height="1275">
-  <figcaption>The transition from sharp to burry is clearly visible.</figcaption>
+  <figcaption>The transition from sharp to burry is clearly visible, especially with a “Find Edges” filter applies.</figcaption>
 </figure>

 If you look up how to achieve this shallow depth of field, most photography resources will say “use a wide-open aperture” and “use a long lens”.
 And that is somewhat true, but it’s more nuanced than that.